Standard Terms and Conditions of Engagement

 - Set the terms on which those copies are given or used; or

 - Require the third party to enter into a direct relationship with us.

-- You agree to indemnify MBA against all liabilities, claims, costs and expenses collectively referred to as “LOSS” (including any GST payable by MBA on amounts paid by you under this indemnity), incurred by MBA in respect of any claim by a third party which is related to, arises out of, or is in any way associated with our Engagement.
+You agree to indemnify MBA against all liabilities, claims, costs and expenses collectively referred to as “Loss” (including any GST payable by MBA on amounts paid by you under this indemnity), incurred by MBA in respect of any claim by a third party which is related to, arises out of, or is in any way associated with our Engagement.
 However, the indemnity does not apply to any Loss in respect of any matters which are finally determined to have resulted from MBA’s negligent, wrongful or wilful acts or omissions.
-Liability limited by a scheme approved under Professional Standards Legislation.

-- Nothing in these Terms and Conditions excludes restricts or modifies the application of any statute, including the Trade Practices Act, where to do so would contravene that statute or cause the term to be void.
+(a) Nothing in these Terms and Conditions excludes restricts or modifies the application of any statute, including the Competition and Consumer Act 2010, where to do so would contravene that statute or cause the term to be void.

-- If any representations, conditions or warranties are considered to be of importance to you, you should ask that they be incorporated in the Engagement Letter before it is accepted by you.
-These Terms and Conditions, and the Engagement Letter, constitute the whole of the Agreement covering our relationship, and MBA will not be liable for any statements, representations, or warranties (written or oral) which are not expressly contained in these documents.
-All warranties which may otherwise be implied by statute, common law, or custom are (subject to clause 36) expressly excluded.
+(b) If any representations, conditions or warranties are considered to be of importance to you, you should ask that they be incorporated in the Engagement Letter before it is accepted by you.
+These Terms of Engagement, and the Engagement Letter, constitute the whole of the Agreement covering our relationship, and MBA will not be liable for any statements, representations, or warranties (written or oral) which are not expressly contained in these documents.
+All warranties which may otherwise be implied by statute, common law, or custom are (subject to clause 13) expressly excluded.

 - any loss or damage suffered by you (whether direct indirect or consequential), including (without limitation) liability for any negligent act, omission or misrepresentation by MBA, shall be limited to the amount of professional fees paid to us in respect of the Services to which the claim relates.
 You agree to release MBA from all claims to the extent that MBA’s liability exceeds this amount;